Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Unified test conditions

 \subsection{Task accuracy evaluation}

-To isolate the impact of task heads on task accuracy, we fix their parameters during evaluation.
-All task head weights are loaded from pre-trained models.
+The decoded features undergo task heads to perform accuracy evaluation.
+To isolate the impact of task heads, we choose simple task heads and fix their parameters during evaluation.
 The task heads and accuracy metrics are presented in Table \ref{table_head_metric}.